Testing Simultaneous Diagonalizability: Partial test

-We use the symbols $*$ and $**$ to represent non-zero block matrices with proper dimensions which are not relevant.
+with $D_{i}$, $i=1,\dots,p$, as in \eqref{hyp:part}.
+We use the symbols $*$ and $**$ to denote non-zero block matrices with proper dimensions which are not relevant.
 Note that the set of upper-triangular matrices $\{\Phi_i\}_{i = 1}^p$ shares the common eigenvectors $R$.
-Hence for the estimators $\mathcal{A} = \{A_i\}_{i = 1}^p$, suppose a matrix $\widehat{Q}$ is given as a guess for $Q$, either by knowing the ground-truth $Q$ or by estimation.
-We write
+For the estimators $\mathcal{A} = \{A_i\}_{i = 1}^p$ given by \autoref{ass:normal}, suppose a matrix $\widehat{Q}$ is given as a guess for $Q$, such that